sifank/NexDome_Beaver/README.md

 - Under the Main tab, click on the 'Measure Home' button to initialize the rotator.
 This will find and measure the home sensor on the rotator and set all the parameters.
 - Under the Main tab, set the home position degrees (Home ...ition).
-This tells the software where the home sensor magnet is from the North.
+This tells the software home many degrees the home sensor magnet is from the North.